Photo © Gioele Pozzi

 Lula Galvão

-Lula Galvão (born Brasília, 1962) is one of Brazil’s most respected guitarists and violonists, known for his exceptional technique, versatility, and unique blend of Brazilian rhythms with jazz influences.
-Over the years, Lula has collaborated with some of the biggest names in Brazilian music, including Caetano Veloso, Guinga, Rosa Passos, Leila Pinheiro, and Ivan Lins.
-He has also shared the stage with renowned international jazz artists like Cláudio Roditi and has performed in major jazz festivals worldwide.
+Lula Galvão (b.
+Brasília, 1962) is one of Brazil’s most acclaimed guitarists and violonists, celebrated for his technical mastery and his distinctive fusion of Brazilian rhythms with jazz.
+Over the years he has collaborated with some of the most influential names in Brazilian music, including Caetano Veloso, Chico Buarque, Leila Pinheiro, Guinga, and Ivan Lins, and has also performed alongside international jazz luminaries such as Ron Carter, Frank Gambale, and Didier Lockwood.
+His artistry has taken him to major concert halls and jazz festivals worldwide, establishing him as a leading ambassador of Brazilian music.

 Projects: La casa de nadie Records